openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   `https://github.com/owner/repo` will be `owner-repo-ci`

+### Error Detection

+Pipelines as Code can show a snippet and optionally detect the error in the pipelinerun logs, you can configure the behaviour with these settings:

 * `error-log-snippet`

   Enable or disable the feature to show a log snippet of the failed task when